Manhattan Project feed materials program: Brown and orange oxide

 The next step in the refining process was the conversion of black oxide into orange oxide (UO3) and then into brown oxide (UO2).
 On 17 April 1942, Arthur Compton, the head of the Manhattan Project's Metallurgical Project, along with Frank Spedding and Norman Hilberry, met with Edward Mallinckrodt Sr., the chairman of the board of Mallinckrodt, and inquired whether his company could produce the extremely pure uranium compounds that the Manhattan Project required.
 It was known that uranyl nitrate (UO2(NO3)2), was soluble in ether ((CH3CH2)2O), and this could be used to remove impurities.
 This process had never been attempted on a commercial scale, but it had been demonstrated in the laboratory by Eugène-Melchior Péligot a century before.
 What had also been amply demonstrated in the laboratory was that ether was erratic, explosive and dangerous to work with.

-Mallinckrodt agreed to undertake the work for $15,000.
+Mallinckrodt agreed to undertake the work.
 A pilot plant was set up in the alley between Mallinckrodt buildings 25 and K in downtown St. Louis.
 The pilot plant produced its first uranyl nitrate on 16 May, and samples were sent to the University of Chicago, Princeton University and the National Bureau of Standards for testing.